IgorZivkovic/fullstack-user-management/README.md

 The application consists of:

 - A **Landing Page** demonstrating layout, SCSS structure, and responsive design
+- A **Login Page** for email/password sign-in before accessing protected routes
 - A **Data Management Page** for managing users via a table and modal dialogs

-The two pages are connected via Angular routing.
+The pages are connected via Angular routing, with `/users` protected by auth.

 ## Features